convos-chat/convos/README.md

 ## Installation
 Convos requires a Redis server to function.
 If you are deploying on osx you can use homebrew, or if you are on ubuntu or similar install redis-server using apt-get.
 Note that we require Redis 2.6+.
 If your distro version is too old, you can easily build redis from source.

 To install convos we provide a simple script.
-All it requires in addition to redis is a working build environment with make and a C compiler.
+All it requires in addition to redis is a working build environment with make, Perl and a C compiler.
 Copy/paste this to the command line:

     $ curl http://convos.by/install.sh | bash -